facefusion/facefusion/README.md

   --execution-queue-count [1-32]                                                                                         specify the amount of frames each thread is processing

 memory:
-  --video-memory-strategy {strict,moderate,tolerant}                                                                     balance fast frame processing and low vram usage
+  --video-memory-strategy {strict,moderate,tolerant}                                                                     balance fast frame processing and low VRAM usage
-  --system-memory-limit [0-128]                                                                                          limit the available ram that can be used while processing
+  --system-memory-limit [0-128]                                                                                          limit the available RAM that can be used while processing

 face analyser:
-  --face-analyser-order {left-right,right-left,top-bottom,bottom-top,small-large,large-small,best-worst,worst-best}      specify the order in which the face analyser detects faces.
+  --face-analyser-order {left-right,right-left,top-bottom,bottom-top,small-large,large-small,best-worst,worst-best}      specify the order in which the face analyser detects faces
   --face-analyser-age {child,teen,adult,senior}                                                                          filter the detected faces based on their age
   --face-analyser-gender {female,male}                                                                                   filter the detected faces based on their gender
   --face-detector-model {many,retinaface,scrfd,yoloface,yunet}                                                           choose the model responsible for detecting the face